Discounted Mean-Field Game model of a dense static crowd with variable information crossed by an intruder: Conclusion

 \section{Conclusion}

-In the present work we have provided a detailed description of the Mean-Field Games model used in \cite{Bonnemain_Butano_ped_not_grains_players} with the addition of a term discounting agents anticipation.
+\editor{ In the present work we have provided a detailed description of the consequences of adding to the Mean-Field Games model used in \cite{Bonnemain_Butano_ped_not_grains_players} a term representing agents anticipation's horizon}.
 Moreover, we have shown that such term helps modulating the simulated anticipatory behavior, making it possible to reproduce a wider range of crowd dynamic scenarios, as the comparison with the different experimental configurations has shown.
-This is all the more remarkable since we used the most simple and first ever proposed Mean-Field Game model\cite{Lasry_Lions_stationnaire}, to which we just added a parameter, the discount factor.
-We strongly believe in the validity of our approach, not because we think people solve a coupled system of non-linear differential equations while walking, but because we believe humans have nevertheless, at least in simple cases, internalized some basic anticipation mechanisms that allow them to rapidly coordinate with the others and efficiently avoid eventual obstacles.
+This is all the more remarkable since we used the most simple and first ever proposed Mean-Field Game model\cite{Lasry_Lions_stationnaire}, to which we just added a parameter, the discount factor. \mb{By using our MFG to describe, both quantitatively and qualitatively, the human behavior observed in this particular experiment, we do not wish to imply that pedestrians solve a system of coupled differential equations while walking, but we highlight that at least in simple cases, individuals have internalized some basic anticipation mechanisms allowing them to rapidly coordinate with others and efficiently avoid eventual obstacles.}